 How to Grow Mexican Sunflower

-Reaching no more than six feet and often remaining at just 3 to 4 feet tall, growing Mexican sunflowers can fill your wish for sunflowers in the garden.
+Reaching no more than 6 feet (2 m.) and often remaining at just 3 to 4 feet (1 m.) tall, growing Mexican sunflowers can fill your wish for sunflowers in the garden.
 Consider planting Mexican sunflower as a colorful addition to the water-wise garden area.
 Let your kids help with the planting too, as seeds of the Tithonia Mexican sunflower plants are large and easy to handle.

 This annual grows best in a full sun location and easily tolerates heat and drought conditions.